Being active brings big benefits to treating diabetes and protecting your health. It can lower your blood glucose, blood pressure and cholesterol.

 Strengthen your muscles

-Muscle strengthening or resistance exercises are recommended for you.
+Muscle strengthening or resistance exercises can also help.
 If possible, try to do these exercises 2 to 3 days a week, spread across the week.